keith-murray/ctrnn-julia/README.md

 using RecurrentNetworks
 ```

-To train the model, run the following code:
+To train the model, execute the following code:

 ```
 RecurrentNetworks.schedule("./data/setup_data.jld2", "./data/models/", 1)